We all need support. And we’re not talking about those lycra sports leggings – we’re talking about real, human support.

 Our support team is dedicated to helping you succeed, in person, online or over the phone.
 We’re available seven days a week, and it’s free.
 We’ll help you when it suits, including in the evenings and on the weekends.

 Our learning advisers are available seven days a week, in person on campus, by phone, email, Skype or online chat.
-CSU learning advisers have academic and teaching backgrounds, and specialise in subject areas as well as in literacy, numeracy and the English language.
-You can ask specific questions about your course or more general questions about how to get the most out of your CSU experience.
+Charles Sturt learning advisers have academic and teaching backgrounds, and specialise in subject areas as well as in literacy, numeracy and the English language.
+You can ask specific questions about your course or more general questions about how to get the most out of your uni experience.

 - online workshops